 How’d that work out?

 Eventually, bad deals catch up over time.
 It doesn’t matter how much money is currently free.
-Value is value under the Top 51 and the hard cap.
+Value is value across the entire depth chart and the hard cap.

 A yes to Kirk Cousins means you believe he’s special enough to earn 20 percent fo the New York Jets total player salary and overcome playing with a team earning 80 percent.